DanBachmann/Multinational-Retail-Data-Centralisation/README.md

 All of these tests are executed when running the project with the 'checks_extensive' argument.
 Since this is a relativly simple project, essentially every line of code would be run with:<br/>
 <code>
 python . checks_extensive write_raw</code>
 <p>

+Running only the processes which are being worked on will also save time for end to end testing of an isolated process.
+For example, if working on the orders table population:<br>
+<code>python . process_orders</code><br>
+Will run just the code used to populate, clean and save the data.
+This also handles the removal and addition of foreign keys when any process is run.

+### Data Exploration and Debugging
+This exploratory.ipynb Jypiter notebook has utility classes for exploring our data to assist in the development and data cleaning processes.
+Beyond the basic checking of types and exploring tables on the RDS database, the write_raw option to write to an SQL database where queries can be used to explore the data is extremly valuable.

 <hr>

 [![License](https://img.shields.io/badge/License-Boost_1.0-lightblue.svg)](https://www.boost.org/LICENSE_1_0.txt)